-Data currently available on the CSAG/UCT data storage system as well as data available on IBM PAIRS will be indexed using an appropriate meta-data standard and this index will be made available by CSAG/UCT data platform (CKAN implementation).
-The Comprehensive Knowledge Archive Network (CKAN) is an open-source open data platform for publicly sharing and distributing data by public institutions.
+Data currently available on the CSAG/UCT data storage system and data available on IBM’s system will be indexed using an appropriate meta-data standard, and this index will be made available by the CSAG/UCT data platform (CKAN implementation).
+The Comprehensive Knowledge Archive Network (CKAN) is an open-source platform for publicly sharing and distributing data by public institutions.

-CSAG currently implements a Data Reference Syntax (DRS) which is a structured mapping from a controlled vocabulary of meta-data elements, to a directory and file naming syntax.
-This is standard practice within climate data management and we will continue to implement this approach for the climate and remote sensing datasets.
+CSAG currently implements a Data Reference Syntax (DRS), a structured mapping from a controlled vocabulary of meta-data elements to a directory and file naming syntax.
+This is standard practice within climate data management, and we will continue to implement this approach for the climate and remote sensing datasets.

-The current DRS is documented on the CSAG Gitlab Wiki
+The current DRS is documented on the CSAG GitLab Wiki.

-Integration with DSI-Africa Open Data Science Platform meta-data index will ensure that meta-data propagates to the ODSP system and datasets become discoverable through ODSP meta-data queries.
+Integration with the DSI-Africa Open Data Science Platform meta-data index will ensure that meta-data propagates to the ODSP system and datasets become discoverable through ODSP meta-data queries.

 6.6.
 De-identification

-De-identification may be implemented (see section on de-identification below) in order to minimize the potential for individuals to be identified either by geospatial information or other personal information.
-Whether de-identification is implemented will be guided by the principle of minimalism under POPIA which states that: Personal information may only be processed if, given the purpose for which it is processed, it is adequate, relevant and not excessive (POPIA Chapter 3: Section 10 Minimality).
-For example, for some research analysis, street address level personal information is not required and will be replaced by larger area references such as South African census areas.
+De-identification may be implemented (see the section on de-identification below) to minimise the potential for individuals to be identified by geospatial information or other personal information.
+Whether de-identification is implemented will be guided by the principle of minimalism under POPIA, which states that Personal information may only be processed if, given the purpose for which it is processed, it is adequate, relevant and not excessive (POPIA Chapter 3: Section 10 Minimality).
+For example, for some research analyses, street address level personal information is not required and will be replaced by larger area references such as South African census areas.